ResearchScientist/Notes-Data-Analysis/Life-Cycle.md

 - define problem for getting from current state to ideal state
 - identify stakeholders
+	- primary stakeholder
+	- secondary stakeholder
+	- data owner
+	- data manager
+	- stakeholders who can help you
 - define communication strategies
+	- who is the audience
+	- what do they already know
+	- what do they need to know
 - use SMART framework for designing questions
 	- specific
 	- measurable